lonnieezell/monarch/_docs/core/routes.md

 return new class()
 {
-    public function get(): string|array|void
+    public function get(): string
     {
-        echo 'Hello, World!';
+        return 'Hello, World!';
     }
 }
 ```

 If the method returns a string, it will be made available to the route file as the `$content` variable.
-If it returns any other data type,
-it will be provided to the route file as the `$data` variable.
+If it returns any other data type, it will be provided to the route file as the `$data` variable.

 If you need to provide both the `$content` and `$data` variables, you can return an array with the `content` and `data` keys.